 Week 1, Tuesday November 10th, 12-1:30 p.m.
-PST: IMBA staff will cover the steps of the legislative process as well as offensive and defensive tools used in public land planning.
-A panel of advocates representing California IMBA Local Partners and Outdoor Alliance will discuss their experiences building partnerships to advance legislation.
+PST: IMBA staff cover the steps of the legislative process as well as offensive and defensive tools used in public land planning.
+A panel of advocates representing California IMBA Local Partners and Outdoor Alliance discuss their experiences building partnerships to advance legislation.

 Week 2, Tuesday November 17th, 12-1:30 p.m.
-PST: Week 2 will use case studies to put the strategies covered in week 1 into working context.
-IMBA Local Partners will present on the Central Coast Heritage Protection Act, the Northwest California Wilderness, Recreation, and Working Forests Act, the Rim of the Valley Corridor Preservation Act, the San Gabriel Mountain Foothills and Rivers Protections Act, and the California 30 by 30 Plan.
+PST: Week 2 uses case studies to put the strategies covered in week 1 into working context.
+IMBA Local Partners present on the Central Coast Heritage Protection Act, the Northwest California Wilderness, Recreation, and Working Forests Act, the Rim of the Valley Corridor Preservation Act, the San Gabriel Mountain Foothills and Rivers Protections Act, and the California 30 by 30 Plan.